Moving to Germany as an Australian

 Another difference is most cars in Europe, and especially older cars, are manual.
 This seems to be changing recently with a trend towards automatics, but if you’re hiring or buying a car, be prepared to see a lot of manual transmissions.

 Compared to the Japanese/Korean/etc cars that sell well in Australia, Germans tend to like their German cars.
-Between BMW, Mercedes, Audi, Porsche and Volkwagen, you won’t see too many other manufacturers on the roads, besides maybe Opel.
+Between BMW, Mercedes, Audi, Porsche, Volkwagen and Opel, you won’t see too many other manufacturers on the roads.
 Be prepared to see some cars you know as Holdens here badged as Opels, such as the Astra and Vectra.

 As part of my employment with BMW, there is an opportunity to get a car so I chose a BMW M235i.
 It’s impractical with only 2 doors and only 4 seats, but it makes up for it with horsepower and handling.
 It has been a lot of fun to explore many European countries and travel at speeds that would probably land you in jail in Australia.

 The trains are so awesome in Germany compared to the shitboxes we have in Australia.
 There are two main types, the ICE and the non-ICE.
 The ICE is the best (and most expensive) and they travel at 250kph, have a restaurant with good food and beers, power-points, pull-down tables, etc.